uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/index.md

 # Income Tax (Making Tax Digital) end-to-end service guide

-Version 2.7 issued March 2022
+Version 2.8 issued April 2022

 **Note:** This guide is currently under review to ensure it meets the needs of software providers.
 See the [changelog](#changelog) for latest updates.